-Summary Description Severity Likelihood Impact Score Decomposition of high levels of organic deposits (faeces and pseudofaeces) produced by shellfish cultures can result in oxygen depletion in sediment layers.
-A change to the biological composition and/or availability of prey items can occur particularly where intensive shellfish culture occurs.
-1 (Low) i (Low) 1 (Low) Potential impact is not likely to be appreciable against the magnitude of the natural sediment and hydrological dynamics in Castlemaine Harbour.
+Summary Description Severity Likelihood Impact Score Decomposition of high levels of organic deposits (faeces and pseudofaeces) pro- duced by shellfish cultures can result in oxygen depletion in sediment layers.
+A change to the biological composition and/or availability of prey items can oc- cur particularly where intensive shellfish culture occurs.
+1 (Low) 1 (Low) 1 (Low) ciable against the magnitude of the natu- ral sediment and hydrological dynamics in Castlemaine Harbour.